Hello

 MA (Multiple Access) All computers share the same media and signaling techniques.

-CD (Collision Avoidance) Avoid collisions, wait and retransmit
+CA (Collision Avoidance) Avoid collisions, wait and retransmit

 Token Passing - Token is passed sequentially to each computer on the network based on a NIC's ID.